pulumi/terraform-provider-aws/website/docs/r/codebuild_webhook.html.markdown

 ### Bitbucket and GitHub

 When working with [Bitbucket](https://bitbucket.org) and [GitHub](https://github.com) source CodeBuild webhooks, the CodeBuild service will automatically create (on `aws_codebuild_webhook` resource creation) and delete (on `aws_codebuild_webhook` resource deletion) the Bitbucket/GitHub repository webhook using its granted OAuth permissions.
-This behavior cannot be controlled by Terraform.
+This behavior cannot be controlled by this provider.

-~> **Note:** The AWS account that Terraform uses to create this resource *must* have authorized CodeBuild to access Bitbucket/GitHub's OAuth API in each applicable region.
+~> **Note:** The AWS account that this provider uses to create this resource *must* have authorized CodeBuild to access Bitbucket/GitHub's OAuth API in each applicable region.
 This is a manual step that must be done *before* creating webhooks with this resource.
 If OAuth is not configured, AWS will return an error similar to `ResourceNotFoundException: Could not find access token for server type github`.
 More information can be found in the CodeBuild User Guide for [Bitbucket](https://docs.aws.amazon.com/codebuild/latest/userguide/sample-bitbucket-pull-request.html) and [GitHub](https://docs.aws.amazon.com/codebuild/latest/userguide/sample-github-pull-request.html).

 ~> **Note:** Further managing the automatically created Bitbucket/GitHub webhook with the `bitbucket_hook`/`github_repository_webhook` resource is only possible with importing that resource after creation of the `aws_codebuild_webhook` resource.
 The CodeBuild API does not ever provide the `secret` attribute for the `aws_codebuild_webhook` resource in this scenario.